zaatarwjebne/Arabic-News-Classifier/README.md

 - Experiment with more advanced models like Transformers.
 - Enhance the GUI for a better user experience.
 - Incorporate user feedback to continuously improve model accuracy.
+## This project is currently being restructured and a new frontend is being developed